d-rideout/MeleeWizard/README.md

 **Note:** I have the (Advanced) version published by Metagaming in 1982.
 I do not know if the rules for the more modern version published by Steve Jackson Games are the same.
-See the [wiki](https://github.com/d-rideout/MeleeWizard/wiki) for some comments on `house rules'.
+See the [wiki](https://github.com/d-rideout/MeleeWizard/wiki) for some comments on 'house rules'.

 ## Instructions